Elizabeth (1786 ship): Transporting enslaved people

-Slave voyage #3 (1805-1806): Elizabeth returned to Liverpool and new ownership.
+3rd voyage transporting enslaved people (1805–1806): Elizabeth returned to Liverpool and new ownership.
 On 2 August 1805 Captain James Brown acquired a letter of marque.
 Elizabeth sailed from Liverpool on 15 September 1805, bound for Africa.

-She arrived at Dominica on 10 March 1806.
-It is unknown how many slaves Elizabeth had embarked and how many she landed.
+Elizabeth arrived at Dominica on 10 March 1806.
+It is unknown how many captives Elizabeth had embarked and how many she landed.
 She had left Liverpool with 32 crew members and suffered 12 crew deaths on her voyage.
 She also underwent some small repairs after she returned.

-Slave voyage #4 (1806-1807): Captain Brown sailed from Liverpool on 17 July 1806, bound for the Bight of Biafra and the Gulf of Guinea islands.
-Elizabeth gathered slaves at New Calabar and arrived at Kingston, Jamaica, on 31 January 1807.
-She arrived with 313 slaves, but it is not clear how many she embarked, and how many she finally landed.
+4th voyage transporting enslaved people (1806–1807): Captain Brown sailed from Liverpool on 17 July 1806, bound for the Bight of Biafra and the Gulf of Guinea islands.

+Elizabeth acquired captives at New Calabar and arrived at Kingston, Jamaica, on 31 January 1807.
+She arrived with 313 captives, but it is not clear how many she embarked, and how many she finally landed.
 She left Jamaica on 13 April and arrived back at Liverpool on 5 June.
 She had left Liverpool with 34 crew members and she suffered seven crew deaths on her voyage.

-On 10 February 1807 the Parliament of the United Kingdom passed An Act for the Abolition of the Slave Trade, which prohibited the slave trade in the British Empire.
+On 10 February 1807 the Parliament of the United Kingdom passed An Act for the Abolition of the Slave Trade, which prohibited the trade in enslaved people in the British Empire.
 Only vessels that had cleared outbound prior to 1 May were permitted to set out on a last legal voyage.